-Problems with wireless and server capacity made headlines at the Pokemon Go Festival in Chicago recently.
+Problems with wireless and server capacity made headlines in 2016 at the Pokemon Go Festival in Chicago.
 We’re going to show you how to avoid situations like this in 6 simple steps.

 A positive event experience benefits everyone involved and, through social media, guests can share that experience instantly with a global audience.That positive association is of such high value to brands and sponsors that they are investing more than ever in live events.

 For every positive there can of course be a negative, and you don’t want your event to hit the headlines for all the wrong reasons.
 Networking and Internet connectivity is complex so how can you make sure it doesn’t happen to you?

 The total number of guests you are expecting on the day and their peak arrival times are very important.
 As well as informing your space and staffing requirements this also helps plan the network capacity required.

 The guest numbers at this event peaked at around 4PM and the bulk of guests arrived in the preceding hour.

 This is important data in any circumstance but for an event where guests are expecting to download or update an app on arrival understanding this flow is critical.

 Number two……How much network capacity do I need?

 We’re going to go into some detail here in order to illustrate how we would approach this question.